0xfarben/event-iq/README.md

 1.3.
 Set up MongoDB and Cosmocloud configurations:
    - Add your MongoDB connection URI in the environment variables or config file.
    - Add your Cosmocloud API credentials (`projectId`, `environmentId`).
+   - The TestingEmbedding and TestingUsers refers to the Events && Users database respectively.

+1.4.
+Set up Cosmocloud Database Models:
+   - Create A DB Model of Events, use the ```ScrapingEvents/DB-Model-EventsCollection.json``` file schema.
+Create All CRUD APIs for same Event's DB Model.
+   - Create A DB Model of Users, use the ```Users-DB-Model.json``` file schema.
+Create All CRUD APIs for same User's DB Model.
    - The TestingEmbedding and TestingUsers refers to the Events, users database respectively.

 ### Firebase Setup